esvhd/notes/ML/RL.md

 #### Q-Learning

-Better than TD w/ importance sampling.
+Better than TD with importance sampling.

 * Consider off-policy learning of action-values $Q(s, a)$.
 * Next action is chosen using **behaviour policy** $A_{t+1} \sim \mu(\cdot \mid S_t)$